GOP releases Devon Archer transcript after lawmakers give conflicting accounts

-Archer sat for a transcribed interview with the Oversight Committee for more than five hours Monday.
-The transcript spans 141 pages and is accompanied by 24 pages of documents discussed during the interview.
+Archer sat for a transcribed interview with the Oversight Committee for more than five hours on Monday.
+The transcript spans 141 pages, and is accompanied by 24 pages of documents discussed during the interview.

 “Today, we are releasing the transcript from Devon Archer’s interview with our committee,” the House Oversight Committee wrote on X, the platform formerly known as Twitter.